wpgp/QGIS-pypopRF/docs/getting-started/installation.md

    - Type "pypopRF" in the search bar
    - Find "pypopRF Population Mapping" in the list
    - Click `Install Plugin`
-4. Wait for the installation to complete
+4. Wait for automatic dependency installation
-5. Click `Close`
+5. Click `Close` when complete

-The plugin will now appear in your `Plugins` menu as "pypopRF Population Mapping".
+The plugin will appear in your `Plugins` menu and toolbar as "pypopRF Population Mapping".

 ### Method 2: Manual Installation

-For cases where you can't access the QGIS Plugin Repository or need a specific version:
+For offline installation or specific versions:

 1. Download the plugin ZIP file:
    - Visit [GitHub Releases](https://github.com/wpgp/QGIS-pypopRF/releases)